 To get a better understanding of what consumers know about foreign fees, how they influence our card choices and more, WalletHub conducted a nationally representative online survey.
-We asked people about everything from their international travel and spending habits to whether they worry more about Chinese tariffs on steel or foreign transaction fees on credit cards.
+We asked people about everything from their international travel and spending habits to their biggest worries when using a credit card internationally.
 You can find the complete results in the following infographic.

 Full Details Overall

 |Does your credit card have a foreign transaction fee?|

 |When can a credit card company charge a foreign transaction fee? (select all that apply)|

 |When you buy something while traveling outside the U.S.||66%|